 - 18/12 pitch = 56.25 degrees

 This chart may also be on your speed square depending on the brand of your square.

 Be sure and measure even with the bottom of the gable to the peak and not from the ground to the peak.
 Your lawn will not be level enough to get an accurate measurement.

 To find your place to measure from on the gable you can stretch a string across the front of the house.
 Make sure your string is even with the bottom of your rafter on each end of the house.

 Tool for Finding the Pitch

 You can also buy a tool that will help you calculate the degrees or pitch of the roof.
-You can get it online, at Home Depot, or your local hardware store.
+You can get it online, at Home Depot, or at your local hardware store.

 Another Way To Find The Roof Pitch.